Multi-scale Laplacian community detection in heterogeneous networks

-Since our new theoretical scheme is defined through a free parameter $\tau$ directly related to the scale of network structures, our method emerges as a natural tool for a systematic approach to this issue and the consequent detection of such local structures.
-This is done by introducing a Local Partition Stability Index $\Psi_L(\tau)$ for each local cluster in the dendrogram at time $\tau$.
+Since our new theoretical framework depends on a free parameter $\tau$ directly related to the scale of internal structures, it provides a natural solution for a systematic approach to this issue.
+We can, thus, introduce the Local Partition Stability Index $\Psi_L(\tau)$ for each local cluster in the dendrogram at time $\tau$.
 It is defined as the length in terms of $\log \Delta$ of the branch of the dendrogram between the creation of a cluster by the merging of subclusters and the further merging of such cluster in a supercluster (see Fig.~\ref{Local}).
-It is important to underline that, as explained above, $\Psi_L(\tau)$ substantially measures cluster the Shannon information contained by a cluster related to distribution of distances induced by diffusion evolution operator $e^{-\tau\hat L}$ in the cluster.
-In other words, the higher the value of $\Psi_L(\tau)$, the more connected by diffusion is such cluster on the time-scale $\tau$.
+We must underline that, as explained above, $\Psi_L(\tau)$ measures the Shannon information contained by a cluster related to the distribution of distances induced by diffusion evolution operator $e^{-\tau\hat L}$ in the cluster.
+In short, the higher the value of $\Psi_L(\tau)$, the more connected by diffusion is such cluster on the time-scale $\tau$.
 Figure \ref{Local}(a) shows a particular example of Zachary's karate club using the Laplacian, $\hat L$.
-As we illustrate in Fig. \ref{Local}(b), this module exhibits a large $\Psi_L(\tau)$ for all the expected range of significative timescales $\tau$ both for $\hat L$ and $\hat L_{RW}$ (see Sect.~\ref{sLRW} below).
+As we illustrate in Fig. \ref{Local}(b), this module exhibits a large $\Psi_L(\tau)$ for all the range of significative timescales $\tau$ both for $\hat L$ and $\hat L_{RW}$ (see below).